chocolatey/choco-wiki/QuickDeployment/QuickDeploymentInternetSetup.md

 When logging in and resetting your administrative credential in the Nexus web UI, there is a checkbox to allow “Anonymous” access.
 This is good initially, but will need to be changed if you are planning to expose Nexus to your endpoints over the Internet.
 You can accomplish this as follows:

 1. Login to the Nexus Web UI and authenticate as your `admin` user.
-Select the gear icon a tthe top middle of the screen, to access the "Server administration and configuration" view.
+Select the gear icon at the top middle of the screen, to access the "Server administration and configuration" view.

 1. Under the `Security` sidebar menu, select `Roles`.
 Then click the `Create role` button, and choose `Nexus role` in the dropdown menu.